videlais/learning-react/chapter4/index.md

 ## Introducing JSX

-The developers at Facebook who came up with the component model introduced a new technology to help with using it: JSX.
+React was created at Facebook.
+Its developers came up with the component model through also introducing a new technology to help with using it: JSX.

-JavaScript XML (JSX) solves a common problem in web development.
+[JavaScript XML (JSX)](https://facebook.github.io/jsx/) solves a common problem in web development.
 Often, when working with a project, there will be HTML, JavaScript, and CSS files.
 Depending on the project, these could grow to dozens of files.

-To help solve this problem, they proposed something radical. *Why not put HTML inside the JavaScript code?* In order to process this idea, they introduced JavaScript XML, which allows for placing HTML-like elements inside JavaScript where it can be treated like any other value.
+To help solve this problem, they proposed something radical. *Why not put HTML inside the JavaScript code?* In order to process this type of content, they introduced JavaScript XML, which allows for placing HTML-like elements (XML) inside JavaScript where it can be treated like any other value.

 However, to do this, they tied it to the existing rules around the Extensible Markup Language (XML).